imclaren/ulimit/README.md

 # ulimit
 ulimit.SetMax() is go code that allows users to set the maximum possible filesystem ulimit.

-In theory, when we run the following code, we should be able to set the ulimit (rLimit.Cur) to any number up to rLimit.Max:
+In theory, when we run the following go code, we should be able to set the ulimit (rLimit.Cur) to any number up to rLimit.Max:

 ```
 var rLimit syscall.Rlimit